ankitgtron/MediLink/README.md

 ---

-# Feature 2 User Registration and Login
+# Feature 2: User Registration and Login
 ## Description:
-Implement a secure user registration system allowing patients to register using their email and phone number.
+- Implement a secure user registration system allowing patients to register using their email and phone number.
 Include OTP-based verification for authentication.
 Requirements:
-   (a) Form for user registration (HTML, CSS).
+   - Form for user registration (HTML, CSS).
-   (b) Backend for user data storage and verification (Spring Boot, MySQL).
+   - Backend for user data storage and verification (Spring Boot, MySQL).
-   (c) User login and session management.
+   - User login and session management.

 # Feature 3: Medical Articles and Resources
 ## Description: Provide users with curated health articles and resources.
 ## Requirements:
-   (a) Add an "Articles" section on the frontend.
+   - Add an "Articles" section on the frontend.
-   (b) Create a backend system to manage and fetch articles dynamically.
+   - Create a backend system to manage and fetch articles dynamically.
-   (c) Include filters based on medical specialties.
+   - Include filters based on medical specialties.
-      (i) Provide a section with curated health-related articles and wellness tips for users.
+      - Provide a section with curated health-related articles and wellness tips for users.
-      (ii) For example you can add section that will show Foods That Boost Immunity, The Importance of Regular Exercise, etc.
+      - For example you can add section that will show Foods That Boost Immunity, The Importance of Regular Exercise, etc.

 # Feature 4: OPD Appointment Booking
 ## Description: Allow users to book outpatient department (OPD) appointments.
 ## Requirements:
-   (a) Appointment booking form.
+   - Appointment booking form.
-   (b) Backend to handle slot availability and booking confirmation.
+   - Backend to handle slot availability and booking confirmation.
-   (c) Integration with a user dashboard to manage bookings.
+   - Integration with a user dashboard to manage bookings.
    - Learn how to add appointment scheduling [tutorial](https://www.youtube.com/watch?v=IuYVfEuiSso)

-# Feature 5 Disease Classification Tool (System Checker)
+# Feature 5: Disease Classification Tool (System Checker)
 ## Description: Create a tool that helps users classify their symptoms and suggests potential diseases and specialist doctors.
 ## Requirements:
-   (a) Input form for symptoms.
+   - Input form for symptoms.
-   (b) Backend logic to classify symptoms using predefined conditions.
+   - Backend logic to classify symptoms using predefined conditions.
-   (c) Display results with relevant doctor profiles.
+   - Display results with relevant doctor profiles.
    - Learn how to incoporate chatgpt [tutorial](https://www.youtube.com/watch?v=70H_7C0kMbI)

 ---